cloudfoundry/routing-release/README.md

 ### Using Diego API

-The following example starts [the Redis Docker image](https://registry.hub.docker.com/_/redis/) as an LRP, and automatically configures the TCP Router to route traffic for a requested external port on the router to the Redis process.
+The following tutorial starts [the Redis Docker image](https://registry.hub.docker.com/_/redis/) as an LRP, and automatically configures the TCP Router to route traffic for a requested external port on the router to the Redis process.
 We will be using the Diego Receptor API; for more information see [Diego API Docs](https://github.com/cloudfoundry-incubator/receptor/tree/master/doc).

 #### Prerequisites

 - [bosh-lite](https://github.com/cloudfoundry/bosh-lite)
 - [cf-release](https://github.com/cloudfoundry/cf-release) deployment - must be deployed with configuration for Diego, see [diego-release README](https://github.com/cloudfoundry-incubator/diego-release)
 - [diego-release deployment](https://github.com/cloudfoundry-incubator/diego-release) - See README for deployment instructions
-  - **Important** Diego must be deployed with manifest property `properties.diego.executor.allow_privileged: true`
+  - **Important** Diego must be deployed with manifest property `properties.diego.executor.allow_privileged: true`.
+This is required because the Redis process will be started with user root.
 - cf-routing-release deployment - this release

 This example was tested with [diego-release 0.1369.0](https://github.com/cloudfoundry-incubator/diego-release/releases/tag/0.1369.0) and [cf-release](https://github.com/cloudfoundry/cf-release) sha 07576287.
 Compatible versions of diego-release and cf-release are documented [here](https://github.com/cloudfoundry-incubator/diego-cf-compatibility/blob/master/compatibility-v1.csv).

-#### Routing TCP traffic to Redis running on Diego

 1. Create a domain for your testing.
 Domains are namespaces for LRPs in Diego and are not to be confused with domains in Cloud Foundry.
 	```